loup-brun/basal/README.md

-# Bloup
+# Basal

-Bloup was originally a fork of Matthew Hartman's great [Base](https://github.com/matthewhartman/base) framework, with opiniated practical tweaks (since the author's version didn't entirely correspond to my vision).
+Basal was originally a fork of Matthew Hartman's great [Base](https://github.com/matthewhartman/base) framework, with opiniated practical tweaks (since the author's version didn't entirely correspond to my vision).

 The main goal is to provide a drop-in unobtrusive modern framework to start designing a site right away.
 The project is built on SASS.